sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/2_CN_Data_Structures_and_OOP/5._Data_Structures/3._Auxilary_Data_Structures/1._Priority_Queue_and_Heap/9._Practice_Problems/4-Check-if-CBT.md

 ```

 ## The harder solution (seemingly efficient)
 No need for this, as its worst is the same as level order traversal.
+But for balanced trees space complexity is lower - O(log(n))
 https://leetcode.com/problems/check-completeness-of-a-binary-tree/
 ```js
 /**